YoungHJung/ThompsonSamplinginRestlessBandits/README.md

 The algorithms are described and theoretically analayzed in the following work.
 ```
 Young Hun Jung and Ambuj Tewari.
-Regret Bounds for Thompson Sampling in Restless Bandit Problems.
+Regret Bounds for Thompson Sampling in Episodic Restless Bandit Problems.
 In NeurIPS 2019.

 Young Hun Jung, Marc Abeille, and Ambuj Tewari.